 As you read through the academy information, you will notice that some academies are located in each local high school, while others are located at the Applications and Research Lab (ARL).
 If the Career Academy is located at each high school, all coursework will be taught there.
-Students who participate in an academy located at the ARL will complete all academic and prerequisite coursework at their local high school and will complete the junior and senior level academy courses at the ARL.
+Students who participate in an academy located at the ARL will complete all academic and prerequisite coursework at their local high school and will complete academy courses at the ARL.
 Bus transportation will be provided daily to and from the ARL.